 - Medical social services

 Skilled nursing facility care also works off of the benefit period system.
 For the first 20 days, you pay a $0 coinsurance fee for each benefit period.
 You will pay coinsurance for the remaining 80 days of your benefit period.
 After your first hundred days of SNF treatment on any given benefit period, you will have to pay 100% of all your medical costs.

 Medicare Part A also covers most of the long-term care hospital services costs.
 The costs associated with these LTCH services are almost identical to inpatient hospital care.

 But there are some differences between how the Medicare program charges you for inpatient hospital care versus long-term care hospital services.
 For one, the $1,600 deductible will be waived if you’re transferred directly from or within 60 days of being discharged from an inpatient hospital.

 The biggest difference between an inpatient care hospital and an LTCH is that these specialized facilities are designed to care for patients who need at least 25 days of serious hospital care.

 There’s a specific difference between nursing home care received in a skilled nursing facility (SNF) and custodial care.
 Often, custodial care (helping a person with personal hygiene, bathroom needs, and staying well-fed) can be provided at home by a family member or nurse.

-But when a beneficiary needs care beyond simple custodial care, such as being administered IV medication or regular changing of sterile dressings, that’s when Medicare will step in and help you cover those costs.
+But when a beneficiary needs care beyond simple custodial care, such as being administered IV medication or regularly changing sterile dressings, Medicare will help you cover those costs.

 Hospice care costs you virtually nothing; Medicare foots a large chunk of the medical bill.
 Under some circumstances, prescription drugs and pain relief products may require a $5 copay.